 Synaptic and Network Dynamics in the Prefrontal Cortex

-Persistent activity in the prefrontal cortex (PFC), recognized as the neural basis for working memory, is a combined outcome of the organization of excitatory and inhibitory populations and the synaptic dynamics among them.
-We consider the contribution of short-term synaptic plasticity (STP) in PFC synapses to persistent activity, in the context of a balanced network model.
+Persistent activity in the prefrontal cortex (PFC), recognized as the neural basis for working memory, is a combined outcome of the organization of excitatory and inhibitory populations and the synaptic dynamics within their connections.
+We consider the contribution of short-term synaptic plasticity (STP) at PFC synapses to persistent activity, in the context of a balanced network model.

 Presynaptic Mechanisms of Short-Term Plasticity

 Presynaptic terminals are the center of action for short-term plasticity (STP).
 Quantitative analysis at the Calyx of Held has allowed us to elucidate the calcium clearance mechanisms that render vesicles release-ready, in addition to dissecting two sequential steps of release, providing better understanding of the molecular mechanisms of neurotransmitter release and STP.

 Synaptic Modulation of Neuronal Excitability in CA3